-New York Times digital subscribers encountered Wordle puzzle number 1,750 on April 4, 2026, marking a meaningful milestone in the company's effort to anchor its subscription model around habit-forming engagement.
+New York Times digital subscribers encountered Wordle puzzle number 1,750 marking a meaningful milestone in the company's effort to anchor its subscription model around habit-forming engagement.
 Daily word games became a foundation of the media giant's growth strategy following the acquisition of the viral hit from developer Josh Wardle in early 2022.
 Solvers often turn to CNET and other digital guides to maintain their streaks when faced with linguistically complex solutions or obscure vocabulary.
+The April 4, 2026 puzzle slate gave subscribers a harder-than-usual daily routine.
 Statistical data from independent puzzle trackers suggests that modern word games have transitioned from simple diversions into competitive social currency.

 Wordle #1,750 went live at midnight.